Our Advice for Pairing Wine with Salmon

 Some red wines can pair with rich, steak-like fish such as Salmon.
 Here’s the trick: find a low-tannin red wine to keep the pairing from tasting metallic.
 A few examples of this include the Valpolicella blend (a blend of primarily the Corvina grape), Gamay (called Beaujolais in France), Prieto Picudo (from Spain), and Lambrusco (a bubbly red from Italy).

 A very classic preparation of Salmon is one that is perfectly roasted or poached and topped with something creamy, lemony and herbal.
 Sauces for this style include béarnaise, lemon dill cream sauce, dill, and cucumber yogurt sauce or creamy horseradish and caper sauce.

 - Oak-aged Chardonnay

 - Warm climate Sauvignon Blanc (such as Napa)

 - Oak-aged Vermentino from Tuscany

 Crispy Skin Salmon

-The rich steak-like texture and flakiness of salmon really shines with this preparation.
-In this method, the skin is squeegeed dry and then the salmon is prepared on a hot skillet with vegetable oil skin side down.
+The steak-like texture and flakiness of Salmon shines with this preparation.
+In this method, the skin is squeegeed dry, and then the Salmon is prepared on a hot skillet with vegetable oil skin side down.
 It will be meaty and have that perfect flaky texture.
-We found a delicious recipe for a crispy-skin salmon with bacon and leeks if you’d like to see how to prepare it this way.
+We found a delicious recipe for a crispy-skin Salmon with bacon and leeks if you’d like to see how to prepare it this way.